 How do you nominate someone?

-Read the Cheryl Burman Award Process & Guidelines (see button at bottom of page) and complete the Cheryl Burman Award Nomination Form.
-Open our Word form (button below), complete it and scan-email it back to us.
+Read the Cheryl Burman Award Process & Guidelines.
+Then open and complete the Cheryl Burman Award Nomination Form, and scan-email it back to us.

 When will the award be presented?